Energy in Rwanda: Hydroelectricity

 53% of electricity is generated by hydropower.
 At the end of 2018, Rwanda's grid-connected power plants supplied 221.1MW.

 Gas fired generation

 KivuWatt project is an energy project to extract natural gas dissolved in Lake Kivu and use the extracted gas to generate electricity.
-In 2016, the operational 25 MW power plant is able to provide enough energy for 45,000 people in Rwanda.
+In 2016, the operational 25 MW power plant was able to provide enough energy for 45,000 people in Rwanda.
 The ongoing expansion project is expected to add 26 MW of generating capacity in its first phase, and eventually scale up to 100 MW in the coming years.